vbookshelf/Diabetic-Retinopathy-Practice-Diagnosis/README.md

 <br>

-Many nurses work on the front lines of blindness prevention in regions where there's a shortage of trained opthalmologists.
+Many nurses work on the front lines of blindness prevention in regions where there's a shortage of trained ophthalmologists.
 I created this online tool to help these nurses improve their diabetic retinopathy diagnosis skills.

 ### Dataset